Ruby Logging Guide: How to Use the Built-in Logger Class

 end

 Use blocks for expensive message construction.
-Ruby’s Logger only evaluates the block if the message will actually be logged:
+Ruby’s Logger only evaluates the block if the message will actually be logged.
+This lazy evaluation pattern avoids building strings that would be discarded by the level filter, which matters when message construction involves database queries or serialisation of large objects:

 # Only builds the string if level is DEBUG